dat3Cph/material/docs/toolbox/deployment_pipeline/actions_dockerhub.md

 - `DB_USERNAME`
 - `DB_PASSWORD`

-We will get back to this in a later tutorial when setting up [Watchtower and Docker Compose on Digital Ocean](./watchtower.md).
+We will get back to this in a later tutorial when setting up [The Hotel API](./hotelAPI_setup.md).

 ## Next step

-Now that you have set up the CI/CD pipeline for your Java project, you can proceed to the next exercise: [Watchtower Setup](./watchtower.md).
+Now that you have set up the CI/CD pipeline for your Java project, you can proceed to the next part of the tutorial: [Setting up Postgres](./postgres_setup.md).

 **Happy Coding!**